 United Way of Frederick County funds the most effective local projects that return measurable outcomes.

 How does United Way of Frederick County tackle tough problems?
-By finding, funding, and partnering with the most effective local project that create real opportunities and get results.
+By finding, funding, and partnering with the most effective local projects that create opportunities for long lasting positive change and get results.
 United Way of Frederick County's allies are called "partners," and they are any individual or group that works with United Way of Frederick County in a coordinated effort to achieve a shared community goal.
 Community Impact Partners are receipients of United Way of Frederick County's Community Impact Grants.
 Community Impact Grants represent a three-year commitment and the United Way of Frederick County's largest grant cycle.

 UNITED WAY OF FREDERICK COUNTY COMMUNITY IMPACT PARTNERS